 There are many ways to see Juneau’s glaciers.
 Soar above them in a flightseeing plane, glide by them in a kayak, or take a hike on a glacier landing tour.

 Juneau has 130 miles of hiking trails with varying levels of difficulty.
 Opportunities for guided tours are available through various groups and outfitters.

 Take a stroll through downtown Juneau.
 One of the great things about staying at the Silverbow Inn is the convenient location.
+Among the things to do in Juneau, we’re located near many of the local businesses and attractions.
 There are restaurants, shops, museums, tours, and more – all within walking distance of the inn!

 Biking opportunities abound in Juneau!
 Mountain biking, bike tours, and bike trails are all excellent ways to see the city and the beauty of the wilderness surrounding it.

 Must-see attractions include the Alaska State Museum, the Juneau-Douglas City Museum, the historic St. Nicholas Russian Orthodox Church, and the Mount Roberts Tramway.